 When you started your job, you were passionate about work.
-You believed in your organization, were optimistic about the leadership team, and looked forward to collaborating with your colleagues.
+You believed in your organization and looked forward to collaborating with your colleagues.

 Then reality hit.

 Within months, the pace became relentless.
 Deadlines were pushed around, meeting requests evolved into demands that seeped into your personal life, and that once-promising culture?
-It turned out to be disrespectful, cutthroat, and borderline abusive.
+It started to feel overwhelming and impossible to keep up.

 How did you end up here when things started out so great?